ChaoticDestiny/Ptero-Node/README.md

 # Important : This is a clone of Nodeactyl.
-Chaotic Destiny does not own this software.
+Chaotic Destiny does not own this code.
 This is a modified version of Nodeactyl to support latest version of pterodactyl!